LD4/ld4-community-recon/README.md

 ### Primary Workspace (Notes, Outputs):

-This GitHub repository https://github.com/ld4p/ld4-community-recon/ (Christina @cmh2166, cmharlow@stanford.edu can add you to the repository)
+- This GitHub repository https://github.com/ld4p/ld4-community-recon/ (Christina @cmh2166, cmharlow@stanford.edu can give you write access to the repository).
+Please follow this [GitHub Repository's Collaboration guidelines](CONTRIBUTING.md).

 ### Communication:

-*(the following will be confirmed with participants at our kick-off call and continuously updated)*

-- [Regular, short (30 minute) Zoom Video calls (bi-weekly, depending on work) for updates on work](https://github.com/LD4P/ld4-community-recon/wiki/Meetings.md) (links to the Meetings page with information on our kick-off meeting)
+- [Regular, short (30 minute) Zoom Video calls (bi-weekly, depending on work) for updates on work](https://github.com/LD4P/ld4-community-recon/wiki/Meetings.md) (links to the Meetings page with call information)
-- Github Issues on this repository for work-specific discussions or questions https://github.com/ld4p/ld4-community-recon/issues
+- Github Issues on this repository for work-specific discussions or questions: https://github.com/ld4p/ld4-community-recon/issues
 - Github Projects on this repository for project management: https://github.com/LD4P/ld4-community-recon/projects
 - Github Wiki on this repository for meeting notes & other documentation: https://github.com/LD4P/ld4-community-recon/wiki
 - SUL-DLSS LD4All-Community Slack Channel for informal discussion.
 We will move to a unified & open LD4 Slack when it is available (Christina @cmh2166, cmharlow@stanford.edu can add you to the Slack channel)
-- Email list for meeting reminders, notes, and decisions.
-Ask at kick-off if we want an email list or just a list of emails.
+- [Email list](https://groups.google.com/forum/#!forum/ld4-reconciliation) for full-list meeting reminders and general updates.
+Use this repository as the primary place for communication and collaboration.

 ## Expectations of Participants